awesomeaarushmishra-afk/Doomsday/README.md

 # DOOMSDAY

-A retro first-person shooter built in Python with Pygame.
-It combines the fast-paced action of classic 90s FPS games with a set of custom-built quality-of-life and gameplay features on top of a raycasting engine base.
+A retro first-person shooter built in Python with Pygame — raycasted walls, real enemies with pathfinding, interactive doors and elevators, a level progression system, and a full options menu with rebindable controls.

 Forked from [Umang-Lodaya/Doom-PyGame](https://github.com/Umang-Lodaya/Doom-PyGame), which provided the original raycasting renderer, wall/sprite projection, and base NPC pathfinding.
-Everything listed below under **Features I Added** was built on top of that foundation.
+Everything under **Features** below was built on top of that foundation.

-## Features I Added
+## Features

+### Core Gameplay
+- Raycasted 3D engine with textured walls, animated sprites, and a shotgun with hit detection
+- Enemies (Soldier, Caco Demon, Cyber Demon) with BFS pathfinding and line-of-sight targeting
+- Lives & health system with a heartbar HUD and a proper game-over flow
+- **Level progression** — clearing a level's enemies advances you through a sequence of map layouts (rotated/mirrored variants of a base map), with enemy count scaling per level

+### Main Menu & Options (v0.2)
-- **Main Menu** — a full title screen with New Game / Options / Quit, arrow-key navigation, custom background and title art, and an animated selector arrow.
+- Full title screen with New Game / Options / Quit
+- **Options menu**: adjustable mouse sensitivity, music volume, and FOV (60–110°) via sliders
+- **Rebindable controls**: forward/backward/strafe, interact, cheat menu, and minimap toggle can all be reassigned to any key
+- Settings persist across sessions in `user_settings.json`

+### Interactive World (v0.2)
+- **Doors** — walk up and press **E** to open/close; auto-closes after a delay
+- **Elevators** — walkable floor tiles that transport you between points on the map
+- **Minimap** — press **Tab** to toggle a top-down overlay showing walls, doors (color-coded open/closed), and elevators, with your position and facing direction

+### Extras
-- **Custom Bitmap Font Renderer** (`doom_font.py`) — renders text using individual letter textures instead of a system font, with automatic fallback glyphs and color tinting.
+- Custom bitmap font renderer (`doom_font.py`) using individual letter textures instead of a system font
-- **Music Player** (`music_player.py`) — scans a `music/` folder, supports next-track, shuffle, repeat, volume control, and play/pause, with a live "Now Playing" HUD in-game.
+- In-game music player: playlist scanning, next-track, volume control, shuffle/repeat, with a "Now Playing" HUD
-- **Lives & Game Over System** — the player now has multiple lives, a heartbar HUD, and a proper game-over screen with a timed return to the main menu instead of freezing the game.
-- **Win State** — clearing all enemies triggers a win screen with an automatic return to the main menu.
-- **Cheat Console** — press `C` in-game to open a Doom-style command console.
-Supports:
-  - `IDDQD` — Godmode
-  - `IDKFA` — All weapons & ammo
-  - `GM` — Noclip
-  - `MAXHEALTH` — Full heal
-  - `KILLALL` — Instantly clears all enemies
-  - `MURDERER` — Toggles NPC friendly fire (enemies turn on each other)
-  - `I'M DONE` — Unlocks a secret developer room
+- Cheat console (press **C**): `IDDQD` (godmode), `IDKFA` (all weapons/ammo), `GM` (noclip), `MAXHEALTH`, `KILLALL`, `MURDERER` (NPC friendly fire), `I'M DONE` (unlocks a secret developer room), `HELP`
-  - `HELP` — Lists all cheats
-- **Developer Room Easter Egg** (`developer_room.py`) — a hidden image gallery unlocked via the cheat console, browsable with the arrow keys.
+- Hidden developer room easter egg — a browsable image gallery unlocked via the cheat console
-- **NPC Infighting** — enemies can now target and attack each other (not just the player) when friendly fire is toggled on, using a generalized line-of-sight targeting system.
-- **Resizable Window** — gameplay renders internally at a fixed resolution and scales cleanly to any window size, instead of being locked to one fixed resolution.
+- Resizable window with a fixed internal render resolution, scaled cleanly to any window size
+- Packaged as a standalone Windows executable via PyInstaller

 ## Requirements